mborgerson/wiki-export/wiki/APU.md

     -   COUNT register counts down
 -   7: Force Release = Unknown still

+All durations are described using unsigned 12-bit times/rates.
+The level of sustain is stored unsigned in 8-bit.
+The COUNT register is stored in unsigned 16-bit.

 The 12-bit times/rates are multiplied by 16 when loading them into the 16-bit COUNT register.
 The COUNT register counts at 1500 Hz[1](https://docs.google.com/spreadsheets/d/11jxeJ9aey_TVkyiMmmd6SKuow4j4GR9E9fRZ6HXc2WU/edit#gid=396423867).